Assume a can opener: Examples of usage

 The joke and its application to economists were taken up in the 1981 book Paper Money by George Goodman (under the pseudonym "Adam Smith"), wherein he applied the story to the then-tendency of economists to assume that inflation would go away, and mocked the notion that economists are "the high priests of this esoteric mystery."
 In contrast, he asks "why the economists are always wrong."
 The phrase "assume a can opener" became "his nagging accusation against the deductive logic and analytical models of economists."

 US President Ronald Reagan told the joke to students and faculty at Purdue University on April 9, 1987.

 Italian finance minister Tommaso Padoa-Schioppa used the phrase in 2006 to illustrate that "Very often, when economists comment, they assume politics away."
 It has been used in Australia to describe "a treasurer who has lost all touch with reality" and politicians "assuming away" the problem of getting a global greenhouse gas deal.
 It was used in India to describe American economic policy toward China.

-It has been extended beyond economics to describe diplomats and negotiators working toward peace in the Middle East, who have been described as behaving "as if the conflict were just a big misunderstanding" and "[assuming] leaders who did not exist, as a way to conjure a preferable reality."